ernestng11/project-data-razer/README.md

   - Column 4 values models after a bimodal distribution (Presence of 2 peaks) which suggests that the underlying distribution could be due to 2 external factors and that there could be an addditional variable to further split the distribution of values.

+*Detailed workflow can be found in the Jupyter Notebook in this repo*